20 Must-Visit Places to Travel in Summer in the USA

 source-explorearizona_

-Sedona is famous for its big red rocks.
-They look like they are glowing at sunset.
+Sedona is famous for its stunning red rock landscapes that seem to glow at sunset.

 14. Portland, Maine